Suor/django-cacheops/README.rst

 Keeping stats
 -------------

-Cacheops provides ``cache_read`` signal for you to keep stats.
-Signal is emitted immediately after each cache lookup.
+Cacheops provides ``cache_read`` and ``cache_invalidated`` signals for you to keep track.

+Cache read signal is emitted immediately after each cache lookup.
 Passed arguments are: ``sender`` - model class if queryset cache is fetched, ``func`` - decorated function and ``hit`` - fetch success as boolean value.

-Here is simple stats implementation:
+Here is a simple stats implementation:

 .. code:: python